 Just a few examples of personal care products with problems (believe me, there are many more):

-- Shampoo – May be contaminated with 1,4 Dioxane, a probable human carcinogen (look for ingredients with “eth” in the name like laureth).
+- Shampoo – May be contaminated with 1,4 Dioxane, a probable human carcinogen (look for ingredients with “eth” in the name like laureth), or DMDM hydantoin, which is linked to hair loss and scalp burns.
 (Find my non-toxic shampoo recommendations here)